KSP-KOS/KSLib/LIB_MANAGER.md

 ### Using git as a manager of the KSLib

-If you are taking on the role of being a KSLib mananager (being a person who can approve and merge pull requests to the library, basically), then this file will help describe how to use git to do that.
+If you are taking on the role of being a KSLib manager (being a person who can approve and merge pull requests to the library, basically), then this file will help describe how to use git to do that.